TUW-OeAW-MR-Lab/Audio-Apps/Demo-Fly/README.md

 # Demo Fly

 ## Description
 a fly circling around the room

+## Spatialize Demo
+- prepare your source wav file (fly.wav) in \Data folder
+- use startSPATIALIZE.m to spatialize sound, adapt position and movement in script

 ## Play Demo
 - double click link to batch file
-- press green button to start demo
+- press green "start" button to start demo
 - optional: use light green buttons to start delayed, or to enable loop
 - orange fader (left) controls volume
-- demo can be combined with demo “realtime reverb” (Mix 1 configuration)
+- demo can be combined with demo "realtime reverb" (Mix 1 configuration)
-- press “stop” or close all Pd windows to stop demo
+- press "stop" or close all Pd windows to stop demo

 ## OSC Commands
 The app is listening to port 10003.
 The following commands can be used to communicate with Demo-Fly via OSC:
 | Send | Receive | Description |